 Unless they are being rude or unreasonable, you don’t have a motive not to accept constructive criticism.

 Every career goal needs a time frame.
-Depending on the nature of a task, as well as the company’s mission statement and your own expectations, an aspiration can be met in a few months or in a couple of years.
+Depending on the nature of a task, as well as the company’s mission statement and your own expectations, aspirations can be met in a few months or in a couple of years.

 Regardless of what your objectives are, remember to accept and learn from the feedback you are getting.
-This is the key towards success.
+This is the key to success.

 How Can You Set Career Goals?

 If you have ideas you feel like sharing that might be helpful to readers, share them in the comments section below.
 Thanks!